Space Needle

 Top 5 Facts

-- Standing at 605 feet (184 meters) tall, the Space Needle was the tallest structure west of the Mississippi River at the time of its completion.
+- Standing at 605 feet tall, it was the tallest building west of the Mississippi River at the time of its completion.

-- The design of the Space Needle was inspired by the Stuttgart TV Tower in Germany and a sketch of a flying saucer on a napkin.
+- The Space Needle's design was inspired by the idea of a flying saucer and a tethered balloon.

 Attraction is recommended in